 - Neonatal Opioid Withdrawal Syndrome

-- Negative Interactions With Central Nervous System Depressants
+- Dangerous Drug Interactions with Central Nervous System Depressants

 - Higher health Risks in Elderly, Cachectic and Debilitated Patients